-- > Parents can pay for meals online or at the school office - > Payments may not be made in the cafeteria line while meals are being served. - No soda or carbonated drinks are to be brought into the cafeteria during the lunch period. - > NO GUM IS ALLOWED - Food brought in from fast food restaurants is prohibited. - Improper behavior, such as loud talking or laughing, running, crowding or pushing in the cafeteria is unacceptable. - > Students will clean their table and floor area before being dismissed.
+Parents can pay for meals online or at the school office.
+Payments may not be made in the cafeteria line while meals are being served.
+No soda or carbonated drinks are to be brought into the cafeteria during the lunch period.
+NO GUM IS ALLOWED.
+Food brought in from fast food restaurants is prohibited.
+Improper behavior, such as loud talking or laughing, running, crowding or pushing in the cafeteria is unacceptable.
+Students will clean their table and floor area before being dismissed.

 We ask that lunches brought to school be well marked with the student's name and homeroom.
-If a lunch arrives late, please leave it at the table outside the front door of the school.
+If a lunch arrives late, please leave it in the school office.
 We will retrieve it and get it to your child.